-I had decided that I will start traveling more often in 2019.
-So, when I got to know about my friend’s plan to visit Rajasthan for New Year’s, I just jumped at the idea to roam around Rajasthan Trip Places.
+I love travelling and jumped at the idea of Rajasthan Travel to celebrate 2019 New Year’s with friends.
 We took a five-day trip to Rajasthan and explored beautiful Pushkar, Ajmer, and Jaipur.
 We reached Ajmer at night where the cold December winters welcomed us.
-Our winter jackets saved us from the chilly weather and we headed to Ajmer Sharif Dargah immediately.
+Our winter jackets saved us from the chilly weather.
+Ajmer Rajasthan is famous for Ajmer Sharif Dargah and as soon as we reached the hotel, we freshened up and headed straight to the Ajmer Sharif Dargah.

 Day 1: Ajmer Sharif Dargah